-Action Who Timing Budget VVIIO 24/25 25/26 26/27 28/29 Future Budget 4.1 12-month trial of s areas when not in u permitted on leash cal sporting groups and the community to conduct a sporting reserves and ovals being dog exercise use for active sporting events or training.
-Dogs to be at all other times.
-In support, the Shire will provide orting communications, ranger surveillance and ment.
-Ranger Coordinator 0 Additional operating budget (accommodated in Action 1.4) 4.2 Provide improved s awareness that dog ignage and communications to increase community as must be on-leash when visiting outdoor sporting the skate park, pump track and outdoor sports courts.
-Ranger Coordinator 0 Additional operating budget (accommodated ir Action 1.4) 4.3 children.
-In support playgrounds to improve health and safety for of this change, provide new signage and community sider the need to fence selected children's viable.
-Ranger Coordinator ο Additional operating budget (c.\$5k) 4.4 supported with new h trial of dog exercise areas in 13 local parks, y signage, supporting communications, ranger ymmunity engagement.
-See Map 1, page 41.
+Action Who 24/25 25/26 26/27 27/28 Budget 4.1 Collaborate with local sporting groups and the community to conduct a 12-month trial of sporting reserves and ovals being dog exercise areas when not in use for active sporting events or training.
+Dogs to be permitted on leash at all other times.
+In support, the Shire will provide new signage, supporting communications, ranger surveillance and community engagement.
+Ranger Coordinator 0 Additional operating budget (accommodated in Action 1.4) 4.2 Provide improved signage and communications to increase community awareness that dogs must be on-leash when visiting outdoor sporting facilities , such as the skate park, pump track and outdoor sports courts.
+Ranger Coordinator 0 Additional operating budget (accommodated in Action 1.4) 4.3 Prohibit dogs from playgrounds to improve health and safety for children.
+In support of this change, provide new signage and community education, and consider the need to fence selected children's playgrounds where viable.
+Ranger Coordinator 0 Additional operating budget (c.\$5k)

+ACII OII WVIIO 24/23 23/20 20/21 21120 Duuget 4.4 h trial of dog exercise areas in 13 local parks, a signage, supporting communications, ranger surveillance gagement.
 Park name 1.
 Hin Park 2.
 Tanami Park 3.
 Tomarito Park 4.
 Cygnet Park 5.
-Sugar Glider Park Ranger 0 0 Additional operating budget Sunset Park Cable Beach 6.
+Sugar Glider Park 6.
 Maritana Park 7.
 Kapang Park 8.
 Sunset Park 9.
 Manggala Park 10.
 Sibosado Park 11.
-Solway Reserve Coordinator 0 (accommodated) action 1.4) Old Broome 4.5 and enforce the cha ents in sporting reserves and local parks to launch ange in use to 'dog exercise area' with educational trations on responsible dog ownership.
-Place Activation and Engagement 0 • • Additional operational budge (c.\$5k in year 1)
+Solway Reserve 12.
+Pelcan Gardens Park 13.
+Tolentino Park Ranger Coordinator 0 0 Additional operating budget (accommodated in action 1.4) 4.5 enforce the change rents in sporting reserves and local parks to launch and in use to 'dog exercise area' with educational talks and in responsible dog ownership.
+Place Activation and Engagement 0 • • Additional operational budget (c.\$5k in year 1)